 - Look after YOU

-1. Death at hospital or nursing home
+1. What to do when someone dies at hospital or a nursing home.

 If your loved one has passed at a hospital or nursing home, generally the staff will call your chosen funeral director on your behalf and liaise with them to organise the transfer of your loved one.
 If they are in a larger hospital with a mortuary, the deceased can remain there until you have made a decision on who to call and arrangements have taken place for collection.
 Be mindful though, that if your loved one is in a smaller hospital or nursing home they often require collection more quickly as they do not have the required facilities.
 Just know that in such a situation you will need to make your decision on your chosen funeral provider quickly.